 I have been working as a psychotherapist for a number of years, ( I qualified with an MSc in 2013), previous to which I worked as a registered general nurse.
-Initially I was based on a busy surgical ward and then moved onto working with families with children and young people with learning disabilities, (for 13 years).
+Initially I was based on a busy surgical ward before moving on to work with families with children and young people with learning disabilities, which I did for 13 years.

-Presently I am training in Sensorimotor psychotherapy, a type of therapy that works with the body to heal traumatic memories.
+I trained in Sensorimotor psychotherapy in 2017 (level1), a type of therapy that works with the body to heal traumatic memories.

 Sometimes talk therapy is not enough to help a client heal traumatic memories and/or symptoms.
 Sensorimotor therapy includes working with the body (symptoms) in order to complete what couldn’t happen at the time of the trauma, (the flight/fight responses for example).

 Trauma can have an overwhelming effect on the body so that symptoms can show up somatically (in the body).

 ”Modernity has brought with it...a split between what we know with our whole being and what our thinking mind accepts as truth.
 Of these two kinds of knowledge the latter, narrower, kind most often wins out, to our loss”